codewith-luke/disclone/CONTRIBUTING.md

 # Disclaimer on Contributing to this project

 This is not a project that will be used by thousands, this is not a project that will be used by many.
-If you are wanting to contrubute it is because you are in one of the following pools:
+If you are wanting to contribute it is because you are in one of the following pools:

 1. You want to learn how to build using the technologies used in this project
 2. You want to learn about system design and architecture
-3. You are new to OSS and want to learn how to work in a bigger ecosystem and collab with other devs
+3. You are new to OSS and want to learn how to work in a bigger ecosystem and collaborate with other devs
 4. You want to be able to showcase your work to future employers

 This project will be deployed and managed by me.
 Your code will make it into the real world and people will be able to